-In 2016, we issued \$600 million aggregate principal amount of general mortgage bonds.
-Additionally, as of February 10, 2017, we had issued \$300 million aggregate principal amount of general mortgage bonds in 2017.
-For further information about our 2016 and 2017 debt transactions, see Note 8 to our consolidated financial statements.
+In January 2017, we issued \$300 million aggregate principal amount of general mortgage bonds.
+For further information about our 2017 debt transactions, see Note 8 to our consolidated financial statements.

-As of December 31, 2016, our outstanding first mortgage bonds and general mortgage bonds aggregated approximately \$2.7 billion, of which \$118 million is not reflected in our consolidated financial statements because of the contingent nature of the obligation.
+As of December 31, 2017, our outstanding first mortgage bonds and general mortgage bonds aggregated approximately \$3 billion, of which \$118 million is not reflected in our consolidated financial statements because of the contingent nature of the obligation.

 The lien of the general mortgage indenture is junior to that of the mortgage pursuant to which the first mortgage bonds are issued.
 We may issue additional general mortgage bonds on the basis of retired bonds, 70% of property additions or cash deposited with the trustee.
-Approximately \$4.1 billion of additional first mortgage bonds and general mortgage bonds could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2016.
+Approximately \$4.2 billion of additional first mortgage bonds and general mortgage bonds could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2017.
 We have contractually agreed that we will not issue additional first mortgage bonds, subject to certain exceptions.

-At December 31, 2016, our subsidiaries had the following aggregate principal amount of Securitization Bonds outstanding.
+At December 31, 2017, our subsidiaries had the following aggregate principal amount of Securitization Bonds outstanding.

-Company te Principal Outstanding
+Company Aggregate Principal Amount Outstanding

 (in millions)

-Bond Company II \$ 583
+Bond Company II \$ 402

-Bond Company III 187
+Bond Company III 138

-Bond Company IV 1,148
+Bond Company IV 1,020

-Restoration Bond Company 365
+Restoration Bond Company 311

-Total \$ 2,283
+Total \$ 1,871